-Students are reminded that they have a responsibility to regularly check their uwinnipeg e-mail addresses to ensure timely receipt of correspondence from the University and/or the course instructor.
+Students are reminded that they have a responsibility to regularly check their uwinnipeg e-mail address and/or Nexus to ensure timely receipt of correspondence from the University and/or the course instructor.

-Please let course instructor know if you plan on withdrawing from the course.
+Please let the course instructor know if you plan on withdrawing from the course.
 Note that withdrawing before the VW date does not necessarily result in a fee refund.